ashutoshaay26/ashutoshaay26.github.io/_pages/research.md

 permalink: /research/
 author_profile: true
 ---
+* **Relational Contextual Bandits in real world user interaxtions** Contextual bandits algorithms have become essential in real-world user interaction problems  in  recent  years.
+However,these algorithms represent context as attribute value  representation, which makes them infeasible for real-world domains like social networks which are inherently relational.We proposeRelational Boosted Bandits(RB2), a contextualbandits algorithm for relational domains based on relational boosted trees.
+RB2enables us to learn interpretable and explainable models due to the more descriptive  nature of therelational representation.
+We empirically demonstrate the effectiveness and interpretability of RB2 on tasks such as linkprediction, relational classification, and recommendation.

 * **Correlated discrete data generation using adversarial training** Generative Adversarial Networks (GAN) have shown great promise in tasks like synthetic image generation, image inpainting, style